CMU-17-356/cmu-17-356.github.io/docs/assignments/FP2.md

 ## Weekly Checkins

 You should continue to have weekly checkins with your TAs.
 During checkins (beginning this week), keep a running note (Google Doc) of the things that were discussed with the TAs as well as a very brief summary of what was done after that meeting to address the feedback you received.
-Please submit a copy (not a link) of these notes for this assignment's deliverable.

 ## Final Project Report